Import duties from China

 Obtain Import License for Relevant Goods

-If in doubt, visit the government website for further clarification.
+If in doubt, visit the UK government website for further clarification.

 Ensure that Goods for Importing from China are Legal in the UK